jefflund/archive/README.md

-8 Queens
+GenAlg
 ========

-This is a super-simple demo of how to use a genetic algorithm to solve the famous 8-queens problem.
-It follows the treatment of GAs found in Russel and Norvig.
+This is a super-simple python package for creating and running genetic algorithms.
+Include is two examples.
+The first uses a GA to solve the 8-queens problem as seen in Russell and Norvig.
+The second uses a GA to train a neural network to perform non-linear regression.